macias/poland-places/README.md

 ## Teutonic castles trail

-*Note: Google Maps reports some vague error while importing this map, I don't know what it is and what effect it has, but so far it seems to work.*

 Initial, well prepared map was taken from [Zamki krzyżackie w Polsce – mapa](https://discover.pl/mapa-zamkow-krzyzackich-w-polsce/), later on new entries were added using following sources.
 For actual mapping Google Maps and OpenStreetMap were used.
 “KW” suffix denotes castles of Warmia Chapter.